Alec-DeSouza/RxChange-Kotlin/README.md

 #### Message Layer

 The message layer is where the change messages are emitted.
 It is also the layer where the observers subscribe to and act upon these change events.
-Each change message contains snapshots of the data (both before and after the change), the type of change that occurred, and the metadata pertaining to the change itself (e.g. the element that was added).
+Each change message contains snapshots of the data (both before and after the change), the type of change that occurred, and a snapshot of the change itself (e.g. the element that was added).

 The reactive change model supports 3 types of data changes: add, remove, and update.